SchulzLab/SNEEP/README.md

 2)	a bed-like SNP file,
 3)	a reference genome file in fasta format.

-We provide the human TF motifs from the JASPAR database (version 2020) in the required format in the examples directory (SNEEP/examples/ JASPAR2020_HUMAN_transfac_P0.txt).
-However, every set of TF motifs can be used instead, for instance from another database (e.g. HOCOMOCO or Kellis) or a different species.
+We provide  human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis encode database in the required format in the examples directory (SNEEP/examples/ combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt).
+Instead of the provided TF motif set, also user-specific TF motifs can be used for instance for different species.
+Then the scale parameters need to be estimated before running SNEEP (see section XX)

 The required bed-like SNP file is a tab-separated file containing the following entries:
 -	chr,
 -	start position (0-based),